Your Cart is empty

 It goes without saying that the longer hair you have, the easier it is to blend in tape in hair extensions, however, when it comes to short hair, tape in extensions are a better option than clip ins.
 This is due to the extension’s almost invisible and damage free tapes.
 This is also better for short and thinner hair as tapes won’t pull or tug your natural hair.
 We always recommend getting your tape in installed by a qualified hair professional for best results.

 We recommend getting tape in extensions for short hair if your natural hair is at least four to five inches long so it’s easier to blend it into your natural hair and conceal the tapes for a seamless look.
 For a natural finish, it is best to mix lengths for layers, for example, if your desired length is 18 inches, then you should consider blending with 16, or 14-inch hair.
 This helps to balance shorter lengths with longer lengths so your overall look won’t appear uneven and artificial as adding really long, heavy hair extensions to very short hair can damage it by pulling.
+Learn more in our dedicated blog "how to choose the perfect lenght for hair extensions".

 Browse our range of tape in extensions and find the right fit for your short hair.